-American Express maintains a zero-dollar floor limit on all card transactions accepted by U.S. merchants, unlike bigger rivals Visa and MasterCard whose floor limit on certain card-present transactions is $25.
+American Express maintains a zero-dollar floor limit on all card transactions accepted by U.S. merchants.
 What this means is that American Express requires that merchants obtain an authorization approval on all transactions before processing them.
 Let’s take a look at how this is done.

 Now, it is important to note that, similar to Visa and MasterCard, an American Express authorization approval by no means guarantees that the transaction is genuine, nor does it protect the merchant against a potential chargeback.
 AmEx defines the authorization’s purpose as providing the merchant “with information that will help them to determine whether or not to proceed with a Charge.”
+That is it.

 Responses to a merchant’s authorization requests are generated by the card issuers and transmitted by American Express to the merchant.
 Merchants will typically receive one of the following responses to an authorization request, although the wording may vary:

 - Declined or card not accepted.